 Who We Seek:

 We welcome groups of people hoping to share a house, individuals, and couples.
-Before you come, we will set up an interview, sign a formal lease and take a small security deposit in case of damage.
+Before you come, we will set up an interview, sign a formal lease agreement and take a security deposit in case of damage.
 Pets are allowed on a case by case basis and should make sure to clarify this.